Quantum neural network with ensemble learning to mitigate barren plateaus and cost function concentration: Variational quantum algorithms

 \subsection{Concentration of the cost function}

-The concentration of the cost function is a challenge stemming from the tendency of the function defined in Eq.~\eqref{eq:media} to converge toward a fixed value.
-Interestingly, the Barren Plateaus problem itself can be viewed as a form of concentration of the cost function.
-However, research presented in Ref. \cite{FRIEDRICH_expressiviy} indicates that the concentration of the cost function is intricately linked to the expressiveness of the parameterization.
-This finding is noteworthy because, as previously mentioned, the Barren Plateaus problem can be interpreted as a manifestation of the concentration of the cost function.
-Yet, this revelation suggests that even if we were to circumvent Barren Plateaus, we would still encounter the concentration of the cost function, albeit stemming from the expressiveness of the parameterization.
+Another challenge faced by VQAs and, consequently, by quantum machine learning models, is the problem of cost function concentration.
+This problem arises from the tendency of the function, defined in Eq. \eqref{eq:media}, to converge to a fixed value.
+Interestingly, the problem of BPs can be seen as a manifestation of this concentration of the cost function.
+However, as presented in Ref. \cite{FRIEDRICH_expressiviy}, cost function concentration is deeply related to the expressiveness of the parametrization.
+This result is particularly relevant because, even if we manage to develop an optimization method that is not affected by the BP problem, VQAs would still be impacted by the cost function concentration issue, which would substantially hinder their training capability and applicability.

 To grasp the concept of expressibility, consider the scenario depicted in Fig. \ref{fig:expr}.
 We aim to devise a parameterization \(U\) capable of solving both problem \(A\) and problem \(B\).
 The solution to problem \(A\) is encapsulated by a unitary denoted as \(U^{1}\), while problem \(B\) is solved by another unitary termed \(U^{2}\).
 Our objective is to devise a parameterization \(U_{S}\) that can achieve both \(U^{1}\) and \(U^{2}\).
 However, as illustrated, we can formulate this parameterization using distinct sets of quantum gates.
 Suppose we develop a parameterization \(U_{A}\) utilizing a particular set of gates and another parameterization \(U_{B}\) employing a different set of gates.
 Now, consider that while employing the parameterization \(U_{A}\), we can solely access the solution \(U^{1}\) for problem \(A\) but not the solution for problem \(B\).
 Conversely, when utilizing the parameterization \(U_{B}\), we can access the solution for both problems.
 In this scenario, we denote that the expressiveness of parameterization \(U_{B}\) surpasses that of parameterization \(U_{A}\).
 Consequently, expressiveness can be conceptualized as the breadth of functions—or in this context, the array of solutions—that a specific parameterization can access.